mkbabb/parse-that/docs/perf-optimization-ts.md

 ## 4. Phase 2: BBNF Graph Optimizations (~2,500 → ~4,800 ops/s)

 The BBNF compiler transforms a grammar string into a directed graph of Parser nodes.
-The naive approach — walk the AST, emit combinators — leaves massive optimization headroom on the table.
+The naive approach—walk the AST, emit combinators—leaves massive optimization headroom on the table.

 ### Tarjan's SCC for Build Order